charliewilliams/C.harl.ie-site/content/tech/_index.md

 ## Experience

-### 2019-present
+### Wingman &bull; 2019-present
-**Wingman** - Fractional CTO for a dating startup.
+Fractional CTO for a dating startup.
 Onshored the agency-built MVP, built the engineering team, and scaled the product internationally with a focus on reliability.

-### 2022-2024
+### Mountain Health Technologies &bull; 2022-2024
-**Mountain Health Technologies** - Lead iOS engineer for a telehealth platform, protecting patient privacy and maintaining uptime for clinician-patient communication.
+Lead iOS engineer for a telehealth platform, protecting patient privacy and maintaining uptime for clinician-patient communication.

-### 2018
+### Here I Am Here I Am (Synthetic Community #1) &bull; 2018
-**Here I Am Here I Am (Synthetic Community #1)** - Developer of mesh-networked microcontrollers using light-based communication to model emergent behaviour alongside Wageningen University scientists.
+Developed mesh-networked microcontrollers using light-based communication to model emergent behaviour alongside Wageningen University scientists.

-### 2016-2018
+### Homer Learning / Speakaboos &bull; 2016-2018
-**Homer Learning / Speakaboos** - Led the mobile engineering team through the transition to Swift and a successful post-acquisition integration.
+Led the mobile engineering team through the transition to Swift and a successful post-acquisition integration.

-### 2015-2016
+### Cuddlr &bull; 2015-2016
-**Cuddlr** - Developer of a social proximity app rethinking intimacy norms, attracting 250,000 users and global coverage from The Guardian, New York Times, BBC, and NPR.
+Developed a social proximity app rethinking intimacy norms, attracting 250,000 users and global coverage from The Guardian, New York Times, BBC, and NPR.

-### 2012-2014
+### Shazam &bull; 2012-2014
-**Shazam** - iOS developer and sole owner of the listening animations during a 4.5-star, 250-million-download expansion, with extensive Apple feature placements.
+Owned the listening animations on the world-leading music and TV recognition app during a 4.5-star, 250-million-download expansion with extensive Apple feature placements.

-### 2012
+### danceroom Spectroscopy &bull; 2012
-**danceroom Spectroscopy** - Audio developer creating multichannel spatial sound for a motion-driven installation exhibited at Arnolfini, Barbican, ZKM, and the World Science Festival.
+Created multichannel spatial sound for a motion-driven installation exhibited at Arnolfini, Barbican, ZKM, and the World Science Festival.

-### 2010-2011
+### SingSmash &bull; 2010-2011
-**SingSmash** - Developer of a singing-controlled iOS game featured by BBC Music Magazine, Classic FM, ITV, and celebrated by users with a 4.5-star rating.
+Developed a singing-controlled iOS game featured by BBC Music Magazine, Classic FM, and ITV, celebrated with a 4.5-star rating.

-### 2010
+### e to one million places &bull; 2010
-**e to one million places** - Composer/programmer on a multimedia performance combining live, prerecorded, and generative elements; premiered at King's Place Hall One and TEDxAldeburgh.
+Composed and programmed a multimedia performance combining live, prerecorded, and generative elements; premiered at King's Place Hall One and TEDxAldeburgh.

 ## Education